samonide/zenith/README.md

 - 🎯 **VS Code** — Full theme with syntax highlighting and UI colors
 - 🌙 **Neovim** — Lua-based colorscheme with TreeSitter support
+- 🖥️ **Terminals** — iTerm2, Alacritty, Kitty, and more
 - ⚡ **More editors** — Help us expand to your favorite editor!

+Want to create an implementation?
+Check the JSON files for the complete color definitions!

 ---